 Though these tiny particles are impossible to see with the human eye, they can do some real damage.
-The jury is still out on how exactly microplastics affect our ecosystems, but we do know that pretty much every animal under the sun has them in their bellies—from fish that occupy the deepest ocean trenches to insects flying high in the sky.
-Just last week, another study that surveyed 50 dead dolphins, seals, and whales found microplastics in every single one.
+The jury is still out1 on how exactly microplastics affect our ecosystems, but we do know that pretty much every animal under the sun has them in their bellies—from fish that occupy the deepest ocean trenches to insects flying high in the sky.
+Just last week, another study that surveyed 50 dead dolphins2, seals, and whales found microplastics in every single one.

 "Study after study reveals that marine animals all over the world are ingesting plastics at a disturbing rate," Kate Melges, a Greenpeace USA Plastics Campaigner, said in a statement on the news.
 "Plastics have been found in the deepest point in the ocean, the Mariana Trench, and in remote waters in the Antarctic.
 And it's not just marine animals that feel the impacts of plastics; they've been found in our tap water, our food, and even the air we breathe."